Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Join us for a once monthly program exploring the creative arts and natural world.
 Cozy up for a story or song, head on a hike to observe the wild surroundings and create an art project inspired by what you find.
 This program will occur primarily outdoors with access to the indoors for restroom breaks and when necessary for some artmaking activities. $7/person.
 Ages: 2-6 plus adult.
 Siblings under age 2 are free but must register.

-My Preschooler & Me: Family Clay - Rivers
+My Preschooler & Me: Family Clay—Prairie

 Nature's Protectors Camp